Boots808/polar-bear-white/README.md

 Polar-Bear-White Link to the Deployed Page: (Note: page will not work for this particular repo since it was created using Node):https://github.com/Boots808/polar-bear-white

-Link to the video presentation: NEED TO ADD
+Link to the video presentation: https://drive.google.com/file/d/1eVR8Ry38FHjlADGFTZadgyUdv55U3wIn/view